ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/A1_EnergyDependentRecombinationRates.md

-# Calculation of Recombination Rates Using Generalised Marcus-Levich-Jortner
+a]# Calculation of Recombination Rates Using Generalised Marcus-Levich-Jortner

 If the const_recombination parameter is set to False, the eigenstate's decay rates are calculated using a version of Fermi's Golden Rule which has been adapted to describe organic molecules (the model is called generalised Marcus-Levich-Jortner and further detail can be found in references 1-3):